 - Cents-Ability Grants: $7,000 total to five churches for their local program support of church food-pantry, homeless shelter meals, a church weekly grocery distribution, a regional food bank partner, and church meal outreach programs.

 - Youth Mission Trip: To participate in a Sierra Service project in rural Northern California.

-- Direct program assistance under a 7-year grant for a churh's multi-cultural community residency program that includes coming alongside immigrant and refugee groups.
+- Direct program assistance under a 7-year grant for a church's multi-cultural community residency program that includes coming alongside immigrant and refugee groups.

-- A delegate to the Presbytery Women's gathering was funded or a separate P.D.A training course to learn how to train groups for disaster preparedness (She is available to train churches in 2019.)
+- A delegate to the Presbytery Women's gathering was funded on a separate P.D.A training course to learn how to train groups for disaster preparedness (She is available to train churches in 2019.)